WebThingsIO/webthing-node/README.md

     ```

 * `level`: tells us what the sensor is actually reading
     * Contrary to the light, the value cannot be set via an API call, as it wouldn't make much sense, to SET what a sensor is reading.
-Therefore, we are utilizing a *readOnly* Value by omitting the `setter` parameter.
+Therefore, we are utilizing a *readOnly* Value by omitting the `valueForwarder` parameter.

     ```javascript
     Map<String, Object> levelDescription = new HashMap<>();